RashadNB/qbb2024-answers/week1/README.md

 - Doing the same as above but including 40s, 50s, and 60s shows that there are 3 uncovered sites.
 - 'grep -v 10 coverage3.txt | grep -v 20 | grep -v 30 | grep -v 40 | grep -v 50 | grep -v 60 | grep -v 70 | grep 0 | wc -l'
 - Once again both distributions match the data quite well.

+#Answer 2.4
+- 'dot -Tpng deBruijn_graph.dot -o deBruijn_graph.png'

+#Answer 2.5
+- 5' TCTTATTCATTGATTT 3'

+#Answer 2.6
+- The main thing needed to accurately reconstruct the genome would be longer sequence reads.
+Longer reads would allow for more overlap between fragments rather than the small number of nucleotide overlaps we can get with our current set-up.
+This would reduce the number of possible subsequent sequences.